 A Divorce can seem like a complicated puzzle to tackle, it’s all too easy to be confused by the “old school” wording and procedure.
 Jarmans Solicitors always ensure that our clients know what to expect and understand every step of the divorce process, so our family law team have answered some frequently asked questions.

-What do all the legal terms mean?
+What do all the legal terms in a Divorce mean?

 A Petitioner is a person who is applying for a divorce.